 This programme will equip you with the necessary ethos, critical evaluative skills and technical competence to pursue a research career in the in vivo sciences.
 Such an approach is essential to understand the complex interactions among body systems, and how these may be modified with adaptations, by drugs, and during pathologies.

 “"This is a highly innovative programme which addresses a real need in the UK Higher Education sector to train scientists in in vivo techniques, which have almost universally been abandoned at undergraduate level.
 As such there are really very few institutions that run such a course, all of which are very high in the World Rankings" ”

 You will graduate equipped with essential skills for training to PhD level with an excellent grounding for future careers in biological research, the pharmaceutical industry or higher education.

-A Home Office Personal Licence, for which training is provided, is a prerequisite for this course (see here for further information).
+A Home Office Personal Licence, for which training is provided, is a prerequisite for this course.
 The research project will normally require students to carry out licensed procedures.
 This module will be taught at the beginning of the MRes.

 The programme is split into two components - taught and research.
 The taught component comprises three taught modules and aids the students to gain the skills required to undertake the research component.
 The first module covers physiology of major body systems in order to ensure all students have a common knowledge regardless of their first degree background.